celery/celery/README.rst

     | `Tornado`_         | `tornado-celery`_      |
     +--------------------+------------------------+

-The integration packages are not strictly necessary, but they can make development easier, and sometimes they add important hooks like closing database connections at ``fork``.
+The integration packages aren't strictly necessary, but they can make development easier, and sometimes they add important hooks like closing database connections at ``fork``.